jeeftor/license-manager/README.md

 ### Fully Tested Languages
-This is a list of languages that have been fully tested.
+This is a list of languages that have been ~fully~ mostly tested.

 - [ ] C
 - [ ] C++